 3. Competence

-3.1 To be competent an arbitrator should have:
+3.1 To be competent an arbitrator should have (and should satisfy themselves before accepting any appointment that they have):

 (a) sufficient knowledge and experience of the matters in dispute to enable him or her to understand them without requiring unduly long explanations, and